abcarroll/simple-ansi-escape/README.md

 ### Always reset

-A final note, when using ANSI escape codes, you are sending tiny textual sequences that are interpreted by your terminal.
-The terminal has no knowledge when php5-cli terminates, therefore you must ensure you do not have any open-ended escape codes, or your formatting will spill out into the terminal, even after your script terminates.
+A final note: when using ANSI escape codes, you are sending tiny textual sequences that are interpreted by your terminal.
+The terminal has no knowledge of when php5-cli terminates; therefore, you must ensure you do not have any open-ended escape codes, or your formatting will spill out into the terminal, even after your script terminates.

-If you have a colorful `PS1` shell environmental variable, you *may* not notice this, so please be mindful!
-During development, if you make a mess of your terminal, simply run the `reset` shell command to start fresh.
+If you have a colorful `PS1` shell environmental variable, you *may* not notice this, so please be mindful.
+During development, if you make a mess of your terminal, simply run the `reset` shell command to start over fresh.

 ## Formatting Syntax, Names